 Document Reference Comment Assessment Page 3 / Section 2.1 / Paragraph 1 The City Deal is not only important for Cambridge, but the Greater Cambridge area (and nationally important).
 A/G Page 3 / Section 2.1 / Paragraph 1 Do not agree that the "bottom line" of the City Deal is "fundamentally different", although some differences are acknowledged regarding key metrics along with the difficulty in modelling the economic impact of transport schemes.
-However, this does not negate the need for ex-ante appraisal using current methodologies - the Local Enterprise Partnership will likely require transport schemes to be subject to further appraisal against DfT metrics, broadly in line with HM Treasury's The Green Book Appraisal and Evaluation in Central Government and Guidance on Appraisal and the Department for Transport's online Transport Analysis Guidance (webTAG) .
+However, this does not negate the need for ex-ante appraisal using current methodologies - the Local Enterprise Partnership will likely require transport schemes to be subject to further appraisal against DfT metrics, broadly in line with HM Treasury's The Green Book Appraisal and Evaluation in Central Government and Guidance on Appraisal and the Department for Transport's online Transport Analysis Guidance (webTAG).
 A Page 5 / Section 2.2. / Paragraph 2 and 5 Journey time savings and increased accessibility and also important along with improvements to "capacity and reliability".
-A Page 5 / Section 2.3 / Paragraph 1 (also Page 13 / Section 3.2 / Paragraph 1) Recommend caveating the scale of impact a scheme can claim is a range, but for the sake of assessment a single value has been assigned.
-A
+A Page 5 / Section 2.3 / Paragraph 1 (also Page 13 / Section 3.2 / Paragraph 1) (also Page 13 / Recommend caveating the scale of impact a scheme can claim is a